 Which Companies Offer the Lowest Homeowners Insurance Rates?

-One case needs special attention: the dual-policyholder discount.
-Many insurance companies offer lower rates if you insure both your home and your car with them.
-Some knock off five percent, 10 percent, or even more from either the homeowners rate or the auto rate; some knock off a percentage from both.
+Another complication?
+Some companies offer dual-policyholder discounts if you have them insure both your home and car.
+Some knock off five percent, 10 percent, or even more from either the homeowners or auto rate; some knock off a percentage from both.

-From a consumer’s point of view, dual-policy pricing is undesirable because it makes shopping more difficult—to find out the exact savings you can realize by switching companies you have to shop for both types of coverage at once.
+For consumers, dual-policy pricing makes comparison shopping more difficult.
+To find the exact savings you’d realize by switching companies, you have to shop for both types of coverage at once.
 But the discounts aren’t usually large enough to have a major effect on the relative rankings of companies.